ForestAdmin/agent-nodejs/docs/datasources/connection/relationships.md

-Adding as many datasources as you need is good, inter-connecting them together is better.
+Adding as many data sources as you need is good, inter-connecting them together is better.

 The relation mechanism allows you to add a relation between different data sources, regardless of their type.